christopher-janssen/GPS2/notes.md

 - Created comprehensive `documentation/README.md` with database schema and architecture details
 - merged development history in `documentation/notes.md` to preserve progress-tracking
 - Added 03a-movement-classification.qmd to address deeprooted clustering/processing issues

+### 10/27

+- Add ADI information for EACH lat/lon from the `gps_enriched.csv` in RD, into a new CSV `gps_enriched_all.csv`
+- Add Nominatim placex information (match to the nearest centroid + distance)
+- Nearest shop `class` and `type`, with `distance` to centroid (accuracy metric)
+- Explore: can locations have multiple shop "types"?

+- Try to make the code readable (with assistance / walkthrough)